Teen Wolf

 62

-Need a quick rundown of the movie?
+Ready to dive into the plot?
 Here's the plot: "When a shy teenager's new-found powers help him score at basketball - and with the popular girls - he has some pretty hairy decisions to make."

 'Teen Wolf' Release Dates